hankemeierlab/mzQuality/README.md

 exp <- readRDS(system.file("data.RDS", package = "mzQuality"))
 ```

-To use your own data, either a SummarizedExperiment with can be used, or a
+To use your own data, either a SummarizedExperiment can be used, or a
 tab-delimited text file.
 See the vignette [Data input](https://hankemeierlab.github.io/mzQuality/Data_Input.html)
 for an explanation for the format and mandatory columns to be present.
 An

 example tab-delimited file can be seen [here](https://github.com/hankemeierlab/mzQuality/blob/9ca02857d88eefdb1ea4ef904655fc2f5b7b8526/inst/example.tsv)

 Once your files are ready, you can use the `readData` function to read in your
 data.
 It will check if all mandatory columns are present and if the data is in
 the correct format.
 Finally, the function `buildExperiment` will convert the
 data into a SummarizedExperiment object.
-This is the core object that mzQuality
+This is the object that mzQuality
 uses to perform all calculations and analyses and is used throughout the package.

 ``` r